 Hello all.
 Thank you for taking a look at this page.
-This was an important story for me to tell, and I can personally say that it helped guide me throughout life.
+This was an important story for me to tell, and I can personally say that it helped guide me throughout my life.
 It absolutely guided into my science career and beyond.
 To find out more about the book and pieces I’ve already created related to this project, continue reading.
 This page will continue to evolve as the final stages of the books are completed.
-Feel free to reach out to me at email@example.com with any questions or comments.
+Feel free to reach out to me at firstname.lastname@example.org with any questions or comments.
 Finally, please share this page and check back for updates.

 “It wasn’t about dumping the ball down to one person.
 It was like that but it wasn’t designed for that.
 He never said, ‘Get the ball.
 I want you to SHOOT!
 SHOOT!
 SHOOT!’
 He’d say, ‘Move the ball and if you’re in that area, that’s your shot!’
 It wasn’t a star system.”